tsedio/tsed/docs/docs/middlewares/overview.md

 # Middlewares

-`@Middleware()` is similar to the Express middleware with the difference that it is a class and you can use the IoC to inject other services on his constructor.
+`@Middleware()` is similar to the Express middleware with the difference that it's a class and you can use the IoC to inject other services on his constructor.

 All middlewares decorated by `@Middleware` or `@MiddlewareError` have one method named `use()`.
 This method can use all parameters decorators as you could see with the [Controllers](docs/controllers.md) and return promise.
-In addition, you have this specifics parameters decorators for middlewares.

 ## Installation

-In first place, you must adding the `middlewares` folder on `componentsScan` attribute in your server settings as follow :
+To begin, you must adding the `middlewares` folder on `componentsScan` attribute in your server settings as follow :

 ```typescript
 import {ServerLoader} from "ts-express-decorators";